-- i.
-The responsibility to be truthful, to cooperate with the process, and to follow the directions of University staff and agents responsible for administering this process; - ii.
-The responsibility not to Retaliate against or Intimidate any individual who has reported Title IX Prohibited Conduct or who has participated as a Party or Witness in the process; and

-- 1. The responsibility to keep private (by not disseminating beyond Support Persons) documents, materials, and information received from the University during this process; and, - 2.
+- a.
+The responsibility to be truthful, to cooperate with the process, and tofollow the directions of University staff and agents responsible for administering this process; - b.
+The responsibility not to Retaliate against or Intimidate any individual who has reported Title IX Prohibited Conduct or who has participated as Party or Witness in the process; and - c.
+The responsibility to keep private (by not disseminating beyond Support Persons) documents, materials, and information received from the University during this process; and, - d.
 The responsibility to destroy, when so directed by the University, evidentiary materials and/or writings submitted by the other Party as party of the process.13